-We are an open-intake shelter that welcomes all homeless companion animals.
-Canine adoption fees are $120 for puppies (six months or younger), $100 for adult dogs, and $50 for dogs 7 or older.
-Feline adoption fees are $100 for kittens (six months or younger), $80 for adult cats, and $40 for cats 7 or older.
-Rabbits are $50.
-We are open five days a week (Wednesdays 11 a.m. to 7 p.m., and Thursdays, Fridays, Saturdays and Sundays 11 a.m. to 5 p.m.).
-We are closed Mondays and Tuesdays.
+FAAS is an open-intake shelter that welcomes all homeless companion animals.
+Canine adoption fees are $134 for puppies (six months or younger), $107 for adult dogs, and $50 for dogs 7 or older.
+Feline adoption fees are $107 for kittens (six months or younger), $86 for adult cats, and $40 for cats 7 or older.
+Rabbits are $54.
+The Adoption Center is open 11 a.m. to 7 p.m.
+Wednesdays and 11 a.m. to 5 p.m Thursday through Sunday.
+It is closed Mondays and Tuesdays.
+However, all other shelter services are available seven days a week.
 Fill out an adoption application here.

-Want to make a difference for the homeless pets of Alameda?
-We always need more volunteers to help care for our animals and get them adopted as quickly as possible.
+FAAS could not function without volunteers, and we always need more!
+Help us care for our animals and get them adopted as quickly as possible.
 We offer a variety of volunteering opportunities for adults, teens and seniors.
 We provide all training, a volunteer newsletter, volunteer appreciation events, and more.
 Read more about volunteering here.

 Seniors For Seniors